 Revise the problems associated with human fishing practices in the 21st century e.g. depleted fish populations, excessive waste, damage to marine environments.
 Explain to the students that, in order to reduce the problem, action must be taken to encourage more sustainable fishing use around the globe.
 Action can take place at:

 a global level (international organisations, such as the Marine Stewardship Council)

 an individual level (people).

-Explain to the students that the decrease in fish stocks in recent years has prompted international organizations and governments across the world to take action against unsustainable commercial fishing practices.
-Consumers, or people who eat seafood, have also become more proactive about knowing where their seafood comes from and how it was caught.
+Explain to the students that the decrease in fish stocks in recent years has prompted international organisations and governments across the world to take action against unsustainable commercial fishing practices.
+Consumers (people who eat seafood) have also become more proactive about knowing where their seafood comes from and how it was caught.